 I also want to say that I do not think that class size is the most significant metric in a district.
 Larger class sizes have not been shown to negatively affect academic achievement, especially in middle-class communities such as ours.
 The most important determinants for academic achievement are family background and teacher quality, and Arlington has terrific teachers.
 It is also important to remember that prioritizing smaller class sizes is one of the most expensive things a district can do.
 It may, and often does, make sense to trade a reduction in class sizes with other things we want to do as a district.
-It may be more important, for example, to add social workers and a Director of Guidance and Social and Emotional Learning than to add a few extra class room teachers.
+It may be more important, for example, to add social workers, a math coach, or and a Director of Guidance and Social and Emotional Learning than to add a few extra class room teachers.
 Nevertheless, class size numbers are useful in providing a snapshot of how our enrollment growth is straining our resources, which it most definitely is.

 * Data is from 2015 as compiled by the National Center for Education Statistics (https://nces.ed.gov/).
 It was interesting to compare state averages.
 12 states had averages below 19 and 9 states had averages above 23.